rahulgr8888/Java---Color-Picker/README.md

 Java---Color-Picker
 ===================

+#### Update
+	Panels added, so that the colors can be viewed side by side along with their info.

+---

 This is the very first app I made in Java, But I think the concept was awesome.

 I tried removing as many bugs as I encountered, as well as making sure it works on MacOS & Windows..